InvestMoat

 Transaction EmbeddingSTRONG

-Embedded in every enterprise workflow: procurement, finance, HR, legal, and collaboration — with Copilot now embedded inside those workflows, deepening extraction costs.
+Embedded in every enterprise workflow: procurement, finance, HR, legal, and collaboration — with Copilot now embedded inside those workflows at 30M+ seats, deepening extraction costs.
+Autopilots and agentic multi-step tasks grounded in work data further raise switching costs.

 System of RecordSTRONG